Aotaola/Zealthy-Exercise/README.md

 3. Install dependencies for the server: yarn install

+4. Start the Node.js server:
+   node server.js

-4. Navigate to the client directory: cd client
+5. In a new terminal, navigate to the client directory: cd client

-5. Install dependencies for the client: yarn install
+6. Install dependencies for the client: yarn install

-6. Start the development server: yarn start
+7. Start the React development server: yarn start